Portland Motorcycle Accident Attorney

 If you have been involved in an accident, where the car driver is a fault, and you have incurred property damages to your new motorcycle, then you need to understand how to deal with a property insurance claim.
 The same insurance coverage that reimburses your medical and lost wages costs (PIP insurance) will also cover property damage to your motorcycle.
 For property damage claims less than $10,000, you may be able to take advantage of Oregon’s ORS 20.080 statute.

-Why is it important to work with an Oregon Motorcycle Accident Attorney who understands and has experience in dealing with Oregon motorcycle accident?
+Why is it important to work with a Portland Motorcycle Accident Attorney who understands and has experience in dealing with a motorcycle accident?

-Answer: An Oregon motorcycle accident can be different from normal personal injury cases in many aspects that require an understanding of laws pertaining to motorcyclists, as well as how to deal with cases involving major or catastrophic injuries.
-In a less complex personal injury case, there are usually defined costs for the injured party to obtain a “full” recovery, return to employment, and continue enjoyment of life.
+Answer: A Portland motorcycle accident attorney can be different from normal personal injury cases in many aspects that require an understanding of laws pertaining to motorcyclists, as well as how to deal with cases involving major or catastrophic injuries.
+In a less complex personal injury case, there are usually defined costs for the injured party to obtain a “full” recovery, return to employment, and continue the enjoyment of life.
 Compare this to a major or catastrophic motorcycle accident where the injured party may suffer long-term permanent disability and never recovered normal functionality.
 In addition, as the size of the settlement increases insurance companies increase their spending on legal resources to minimize settlements and shift the liability to the motorcyclist, creating a much more complex case.
-Case complexity can be seen in several areas including: establishing liability, quantifying the compensation for current and future medical costs, quantifying the lifelong impact of the injury, and dealing with an increased level of litigation process (experts, financial analysis, and support graphics) and legal costs.
-To deal with this complexity you need to choose an experienced Portland Motorcycle Accident Attorney, one that understands how insurance companies defend and prosecute their case strategy, and some one who has court room strength that comes from being a seasoned litigator.
+Case complexity can be seen in several areas including establishing liability, quantifying the compensation for current and future medical costs, quantifying the lifelong impact of the injury, and dealing with an increased level of litigation process (experts, financial analysis, and support graphics) and legal costs.
+To deal with this complexity you need to choose an experienced Portland Motorcycle Accident Attorney, one that understands how insurance companies defend and prosecute their case strategy, and someone who has courtroom strength that comes from being a seasoned litigator.

-How much time do I have to file a claim/lawsuit after an Oregon motorcycle accident?
+How much time do I have to file a claim/lawsuit after a motorcycle accident?

 Answer: The simple answer is two years from the date you were injured; however there are numerous exceptions which can shorten or increase the timeframe.
 These exceptions have to do with filing various notices such as a Dram Shop Notice (if you are suing a party that served liquor to the defendant), or Tort Claim Notice (if you are suing a public entity such as TriMet) which must be filed within 180 days of the incident.
 On the other hand, there are increased limits for cases involving a fatality, or minors under the age of 18.
 In any case, you do not want to postpone your efforts to seek the support and advice of an experienced attorney sooner rather than later to evaluate your case and determine an appropriate course of action based on all of the case facts.
 With an experienced attorney representing you, you send a completely different message to insurance companies and their legal representatives about the seriousness of your claim.
 Chances are you are not a legal expert or knowledgeable in how to negotiate or pursue a legal settlement, which is why seeking the best legal representation is to your advantage.

-What if the costs associated with my Oregon motorcycle accident are less than $10,000?
+What if the costs associated with my accident are less than $10,000?
 Is there an effective way of dealing with the insurance company and at-fault party without incurring significant legal costs?

-What should I do if my Oregon motorcycle accident injuries are significant?
+What should I do if my injuries are significant?

-In order to protect your rights, effectively deal with insurance issues, and seek the best financial settlement, you should review your case with an experienced Oregon Motorcycle Accident Attorney.
+In order to protect your rights, effectively deal with insurance issues, and seek the best financial settlement, you should review your case with an experienced Portland Motorcycle Accident Attorney.

-Why is Portland Motorcycle Accident Attorney, Travis Mayor, a great choice to represent you with your Oregon motorcycle accident case?
+Why is Portland Motorcycle Accident Attorney, Travis Mayor, a great choice to represent you with your case?

 Answer: Travis Mayor is an outstanding Portland Motorcycle Accident Attorney, committed to maximizing financial compensation for clients hurt as the result of another person’s negligence.
 As a former insurance defense lawyer, Travis knows firsthand how insurance companies evaluate cases, pressure parties into “low ball” settlements, and execute trial strategies.
 This valuable insight from the other side of the table, combined with experience handling hundreds of personal injury cases, is the reason Travis produces extraordinary results.
 He knows how to effectively prosecute personal injury claims, and has collected millions in settlements, jury verdicts and arbitration awards for his clients.